VakinduPhilliam/gitmax/README.md

 - First, create an OpenShift sandbox account, create a 'cluster', then create a 'project'.

-- Click '+ Add' to views options for building and deploying your app.
+- Click '+ Add' to view options for building and deploying your app.

 - Build the application via 'source code' using git access.
 Enter this Git repository (or repo): https://github.com/VakinduPhilliam/gitmax.git